mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 For our "isEven" neural network that means we take the binary digits as the input array (e.g. [0, 1, 0]) and return a simple true/false value (e.g. [1]).

-If we did handwriting recognition the input array would contain the pixels of the photo, and the return value would be an array with 10 values.
-The 10 values represent buckets for each digit from 0 to 9.
+If we did handwriting recognition the input array would contain the pixels of the photo.
+The return value would be an array with 10 values, representing buckets for each digit from 0 to 9.
 The highest number in the output array shows what digit the network thinks is written in the image.

 If you look up [Artificial Neural Network](https://en.wikipedia.org/wiki/Artificial_neural_network) on Wikipedia you'll see this image: